 Question: After installing or upgrading to RPM 6.0, a security scanner reports that the Firebird service is accessible using the default password.
 Can the default password be changed?

-Answer 2: Another possible solution is to remove the Firebird SQL Server firewall exception created during installation.
-This will prevent remote network access to Firebird, but access from both the local RPM service and GUI should remain unaffected.
+Option 2: Another way to secure Firebird against remote access is to remove the Firebird SQL Server firewall exception created during installation.
 To do so, follow these steps.

 - Open Control Panel.
 Search for Firewall and click Windows Firewall.
 Alternatively, click System and Security, then Windows Firewall.